PWNAGERobotics/ScoutingPASS/README.md

   * Change the data elements to capture (if desired)
 * Enable GitHub Pages in your repository settings ([GitHub Pages Instructions](https://pages.github.com/))
 * Load page via GitHub pages (https://<your_username>.github.io/ScoutingPASS)

 <p align="right">(<a href="#top">back to top</a>)</p>
+<div id="how-we-scout"></div>

+## How We Scout

+We have 6 scouts per match.
+One for each robot.
+Each scout has this web site pre-loaded on their phone or a team tablet.

+The lead scout has a laptop with Excel and a wired hand held scanner in the stands with the scouts.  ([Nadomoo Bur3072 - ~$55](https://www.amazon.com/NADAMOO-Wireless-Barcode-Cordless-Computer/dp/B06Y2RMM51?th=1))

+At the end of each match the lead scout kicks off an Excel macro that pops up an input box.
+(See an example Excel spreadsheet in the Excel directory)  The scouts show their QR code to the lead scout, one by one, who scans the QR code.
+The data from the QR code is parsed and a row is added to the Scouting Data Table in Excel.
+If the table doesn't exist, it will create it.

+We use custom Excel screens and graphs to determine strategy for each of our matches.

+The night before Eliminations we load the Excel data into Tableau where we use the data mining/graphing capabilities to make a pick list.

+The pick list can be modified up to Alliance Selection based on the data that is continued to be collected all the way up to the last match.

+<p align="right">(<a href="#top">back to top</a>)</p>
 <div id="contributing"></div>